Global Nutrition & Supplements Market Size, Share, Value, and Competitive Landscape 2020-2026

+Global Nutrition & Supplements Market is valued approximately USD 113.94 billion in 2019 and is anticipated to grow with a healthy growth rate of more than 8.2 % over the forecast period 2019-2026.
 Nutrition & supplements are manufactured in the form of pills, capsules, tablets or liquid etc. which were taken by mouth with an intention to supplements the diet of an individual.
 Consumption of such nutrition & supplements enables healthy compounds to an individual with minerals, vitamins, fiber and amino acid etc. Such supplements and nutrition compounds are extracted from either food source or synthetic and animals.
 Due to such advantages, the nutrition & supplements are help full in reducing extra calorie and weight, therefore growing awareness among people regarding health awareness is expected to drive the growth of market over the forecast years.
-For instance: as per the study by World Food India 2017, it was India Nutraceuticals market is expected to double in size to USD 4 Billion by 2020 from year 2017 due to the strong demand for dietary supplements for the upper- and middle-class population.
-Similarly, as per survey by Council for Responsible Nutrition (US), over 77% of population in United States consumer dietary supplements.
-Also, survey concluded that majority of both males and females, aged 18+, take dietary supplements and Among all the age groups, adults between the ages 35 – 54 have the highest usage of dietary supplements at 81 percent.
-Thus, increasing consumption of dietary supplements and significant growth in awareness among people regarding their health is expected to drive the market growth.
-However, side effects associated with such nutritionals and supplements is expected to hamper the growth of market over the forecast years.
+For instance: as per the study by World Food India 2017, it was India Nutraceuticals market is expected to double in size to USD 4 Billion by 2020 from year 2017 due to the strong demand for dietary supplement

 ALSO READ: https://articlescad.com/brass-foils-market-share-size-trend-market-price-industry-growth-leading-player-and-region-690063.html